bastreynard/thatsawrap/README.md

-# Spotify to Tidal Playlist Transfer - Docker Deployment
+# Spotify to Tidal Playlist Transfer

 A Flask application with React frontend that transfers playlists from Spotify to Tidal, fully containerized with Docker for easy deployment.